holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/03_turing_article/turing_paper_20m.md

 follow the normal teaching of a child.
 Things would be pointed out and named, etc.
 Again I do not know what the right answer is, but I think both approaches should be tried.

-We can only see a short distance ahead, but we can see plenty there that needs to be done
+We can only see a short distance ahead, but we can see plenty there that needs to be done.